Einstein-Telescope-Projects/gwsim/docs/user-guide/installation.md

 ### Getting Help

-If you encounter issues:

 1. Check the [troubleshooting guide](../dev/troubleshooting.md)
 2. Search existing [issues](https://gitlab.et-gw.eu/et-projects/software/gwsim/-/issues)
 3. Create a new issue with:
     - Your operating system and Python version
     - Full error message
     - Steps to reproduce the problem